Message statuses

 Once delivered, Knock uses a set of engagement statuses to track how the recipient interacts with the notification.
 There are a few important things to note about how this works:

-• Engagement statuses are mutually inclusive.
+- Engagement statuses are mutually inclusive.
 Unlike delivery status, a message can have zero, one, or multiple engagement statuses.
-As an example, an in-app message can have an engagement status of both seen and marked as read.
+As an example, an in-app message can have an engagement status of both

-• Engagement statuses are hierarchical.
-Like delivery status, engagement statuses do have a concept or hierarchy.
+. - Engagement statuses are hierarchical.
+Like delivery status, engagement statuses have a concept of hierarchy.
 Knock sometimes uses this hierarchy when evaluating message status step conditions.

 Below we review the possible engagement statuses and various per-channel caveats for how they work.